kds215/myH200panel/README.md

 item and/or word marks and deposit this content at selected address.
 Addresses can be deposited/recalled into 15 (17octal) registers.

-Clear buttons work as advertised, BOOT and INSTR are NOPs (No Operation).
+Clear buttons work as advertised, BOOT and INSTR are NOPs (NoOperation) for now.
 ADDR MODE (2+3) have no effect as no Easycoder program is actually running.

 Sense Switch#1 ON & RUN button triggers Clear-Memory button flashing effect.